 Objectives: Crossroads Youth Center’s Unite Against Bullying ME Project is a free program to Raise Awareness of Bullying Prevention and to honor and support October as National Bullying Prevention month through events, activities and education.
 Funds raised are granted back to schools and organizations in the form of educational resources.
-The Unite Against Bullying ME Walk-Run or Roll was established as an annual event and fundraiser to support the Project with plans to expand and develop into multiple walks throughout the state of Maine every October.
+The Unite Against Bullying ME Walk-Run or Roll is an annual event and fundraiser to support the Project expanding and developing into multiple walks throughout the state of Maine every September and October.
 If you are interested in holding a walk in your town or at your school, please contact us.

 The UAB Project supports Maine Schools and community in the laws and effects of bullying with a day of Unity to includes a walk and family day following the walk that includes vendors, games, music and activities.

 Free School Visits